kgateway-dev/kgateway/docs/content/contributing/editing_locally.md

 * **Go** - Golang is a programming language created by Google.
 You can find the [installation process](https://golang.org/doc/install) for Go on their website.

-* **Dep** - Dep is a dependency checker for Golang.
-It is required for the initial build of the website.
-You can find the [installation process](https://golang.github.io/dep/docs/installation.html) for Dep on their website.

 * **Git** - Git is a source control management tool.
 It is required to clone the Gloo repository and submit changes.
 You can find the [installation process](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for Git on their website.

 * **Make** - make is part of a standard development toolset bundled on most Linux distributions and macOS.
 You may need to install it using the package manager for your version of Linux.
 For instance, on Ubuntu you will need to run `sudo apt install build-essential`.